Twinklebear/tobj/README.md

 When a `Mesh` contains *per vertex per face* normals or texture coordinates, positions are duplicated to be *per vertex per face* too.
-This potentially changes the topology (faces may become disconnected in the even though their vertices still share a position in space).
+This potentially changes the topology (faces may become disconnected even though their vertices still share a position in space).

 Creation of separate indices for normals and texture coordinates can be requested.
 This also guarantees that the topology of the a mesh does not change